Ready Player Me Raises $56M for Metaverse Avatars

 “What will unlock the true metaverse experience is interoperability between games, worlds and applications and a consistent identity for users across all experiences,” Ready Player Me CEO Timmu Tõke said.
 “We think it’s essential for virtual worlds users to create an avatar they love and buy avatar skins and accessories that work across the metaverse and are not stuck in one game.
 This infusion of funds will allow Ready Player Me to continue scaling the avatar system to make it more flexible for developers, create new tools to help developers monetize with avatar assets, and build tools for individual creators to take part of the cross-game avatar marketplace.”

 Metaverse Population Boom

 Demand for synthetic characters to fill the metaverse has exploded in recent months.
 Startups that supply both human-controlled avatars and virtual beings powered by interactive AI are flush with cash from investors and new clients.
-Inworld AI just raised $50 million for its metaverse-based virtual character creator, while Big names like HTC Nvidia are pushing their own virtual character models in tandem with their metaverse worlds too, suggesting that a single default platform like Ready Player Me is angling to become won’t appear in the immediate future.
+Inworld AI just raised $50 million for its metaverse-based virtual character creator, while Big names like HTC and Nvidia are pushing their own virtual character models in tandem with their metaverse worlds too, suggesting that a single default platform like Ready Player Me is angling to become won’t appear in the immediate future.